Hypercubed/Project-Chi-Test/README.md

 ## Installing this test

-Thsi project relies on the [Project χ platform](https://github.com/Hypercubed/Project-chi).
+This project relies on the [Project χ platform](https://github.com/Hypercubed/Project-chi).
 If you are not familiar with Project-χ please read the [readme](https://github.com/Hypercubed/Project-Chi/blob/master/README.md).
 Note that you should be familiar with [JSPM](http://jspm.io/), [SystemJS](https://github.com/systemjs/systemjs), and [Gulp](http://gulpjs.com/).

 ## Quick Start